eigenform/cirrus/README.md

     CIRCT_PATH = { value = "/opt/circt" }
 ```

-# Other Notes
+## Linking

-If you run into linking problems, you might have to make sure you're using
+I originally ran into problems with linking against `stdc++`, and I think
-`lld`.
-I needed to add this to the Cargo configuration for the workspace.
+this was caused by Cargo invoking `cc` (which is somehow not handling this
-I think `cc` was failing to link against `stdc++` for whatever reason?
+properly?).
+The Cargo configuration for this workspace uses `lld` instead:

 ```
 [target.x86_64-unknown-linux-gnu]